KPAZ-TV: Financial collapse and sale

 KPAZ-TV continued to lose money, with debts approaching $2 million, and as early as December 1975, potential suitors appeared.
 Trinity Broadcasting of Arizona, a subsidiary of a fledgling broadcast ministry known as the Trinity Broadcasting Network, filed to buy KPAZ from debt-ridden Glad Tidings, with plans to convert the station to entirely religious programming.
 Immediately, Trinity began buying air time on KPAZ at a rate of $10,000 a month, giving the station a vital lifeline.
 However, the deal collapsed on July 26 when Glad Tidings Church informed the FCC by telegram that it was terminating the deal, just one day before the commission was to take up the proposed sale.
 TBN founder Paul Crouch said that the church had apparently pulled out because TBN's purchase of airtime on KPAZ had ameliorated its financial situation to the point where the church sought to renegotiate the sale.

 On January 19, 1977, RCA seized KPAZ's equipment for outstanding debts, forcing channel 21 to go dark.
 General manager Dale Allen Richman noted that the company "simply came in and took what was rightfully theirs".
 The next week, Euel and Cinderalla Ballentine, a couple who had bought $25,000 in Glad Tidings savings certificates promoted on the station, sued the church and 11 of its officers and directors, saying that they failed to disclose that Glad Tidings could not pay the interest on the certificates.
 General manager Richman defended channel 21, claiming that "the devil is trying to strike down the Christian ministry of this television station".

 With KPAZ off the air, Trinity, still pursuing options to buy the station, was joined by the PTL Satellite Network, which began negotiating to buy KPAZ from Glad Tidings.
 At the time, PTL owned no television stations of its own.
 However, in March, TBN made another push to buy the station, asking KPAZ's bondholders to swap their Glad Tidings bonds for those of Trinity Broadcasting of Arizona.
 The Trinity acquisition was approved by the FCC on July 21, with the station returning to the air on Labor Day as its second station, after flagship KTBN-TV in Santa Ana, California.
 TBN also settled the lawsuit brought by the Ballentines for $27,500.

 KPAZ under TBN

 In 1979, TBN proposed adding a horizontal cross piece to KPAZ's South Mountain tower, which would have been lit to create a lighted cross; this was denied by the City of Phoenix parks department, which said that the towers on the mountain were already a "necessary evil" and that religious symbols did not belong on public property.

-After the 2019 abolition of the main studio rule, requiring full-service TV stations like KPAZ-TV to maintain facilities in or near their communities of license, TBN closed 27 studio facilities and put them for sale.
-TBN president Matt Crouch estimated that the move would save the network $20 million a year.
+After the 2019 abolition of the FCC's "Main Studio Rule", requiring full-service television stations to maintain facilities in or near their communities of license, TBN closed 27 studio facilities including KPAZ-TV's studios on East McDowell Road, which the station had occupied since 1975.